td0g/PCB_Gcode_Toolkit/README.md

 The drill order in Eagle is poorly optimized, resulting in a large and unnecessary amount of travel time.
 By performing a travelling salesman algorithm on the drill order, the travel time can be greatly reduced.

-Two options are available for optimizing drill order: a 'standard' algorithm and a 'genetic permutation' algorithm.
-The standard algorithm simply breaks up the board into sections, sorts the drill order to go through each section in a logical path, and finally brute-forces the most efficient path through each section.
-It is consistent but doesn't find the best solution.
+Two options are available for optimizing drill order: a **genetic permutation** algorithm and a **divide-and-conquer** algorithm.
+If in doubt, try both on a board.
+The program will not make any changes if it can't find a better solution.

-The genetic permutation algorithm is more complicated.
-It is inconsistent and not recommended for larger boards, but works very well with smaller boards.
+The genetic permutation algorithm processes the entire board at once.
+It is inconsistent and may fail on larger boards, but will generally provide a very good solution.
+The divide-and-conquer algorithm simply breaks up the board into sections, selects an appropriate algorithm for each section (genetic permutation or brute-force), and finally performs each section in a logical order.

 ### 5. Draw